 His STEP internship and test score, combined with his stellar academic record and extracurriculars—including the Running Club, Swimming Club, heading the School Leadership Team —made Divine a formidable candidate for NYU admissions.
 Sure enough, he was accepted.

 “When I got my acceptance letter from NYU, I was really happy.
-I ran across my entire school yelling that I got into NYU,” says Divine.
+I ran across my entire school yelling that I got in,” says Divine.
 “It felt great.
 At that point, I had been accepted into at least 15 other colleges.
-But with NYU was my dream school.”
+But NYU was my dream school.”